Stone Town & Prison Island Tour - Photo 1

 Stone Town & Prison Island Tour

-Explore two vital locations in Zanzibar on this tour of Stone Town and Prison Island.
-Discover the island’s rich history.
+Explore two key locations in Zanzibar on this tour of Stone Town and Prison Island.
 Walking Tour of Stone Town & Boat Ride to Prison Island.
-You will be picked up from your hotel in Zanzibar at the scheduled...

-Explore two vital locations in Zanzibar on this tour of Stone Town and Prison Island.
-Discover the island’s rich history.
+Explore two key locations in Zanzibar on this tour of Stone Town and Prison Island.

 Walking Tour of Stone Town & Boat Ride to Prison Island

-You will be picked up from your hotel in Zanzibar at the scheduled time to begin your guided walking tour of Stone Town, the historic center of the island’s capital.
+You will be picked up from your hotel in Zanzibar at the scheduled time and proceed to Stone Town, the historic capital of the island, to begin the guided walking tour.

-During the tour, you will walk through the streets of Stone Town, learning about the history and architecture of its emblematic sights.
-Notable sites include the House of Wonders, housing the Museum of History and Culture of Zanzibar and the Swahili Coast; the Palace Museum; the Old Fort; and the Anglican Cathedral, where you will see the monument to the slaves.
+The tour covers the streets of Stone Town, highlighting the history and architecture of significant sights including the House of Wonders, home to the Museum of History and Culture of Zanzibar and the Swahili Coast, the Palace Museum, the Old Fort, and the Anglican Cathedral, where a monument to the slaves is located.

-After exploring Stone Town, you will proceed to the port for a 20-minute boat ride to Prison Island, which was originally a prison for rebellious slaves and later a quarantine station.
-Today, it is a tourist destination known for its endangered giant tortoises.
+After the walking tour, you will travel to the port for a 20-minute boat ride to Prison Island, which historically served as a prison and quarantine station.
+Now it is a tourist destination known for its collection of endangered giant tortoises.

-Finally, the tour concludes with a return to Stone Town and transport back to your hotel, lasting a total of 6 hours.
+Upon conclusion of the tour, you will return to Stone Town, taking you back to your hotel after a total of 6 hours.

 Hotel pickup